 It’s really important to get a good haircut from someone who is certified in curly hair specifically, not just someone who spent a few days on it in beauty school.
+There are multiple types of curly hair cuts.
+There’s the Rëzo Cut, Ouidad Cut, or the most famous the.
+DevaCut, just to name a few.
 If you want someone who’s been trained on the Devacut, Devacurl has a great resource on their site that will help you find trained stylists in your area.

 Most good curl stylists will know that you must get your hair cut while it’s dry, it allows them to see the body and shape of your curls since no two curls are alike.
 They’ll touch it up again when it’s wet, and most like put the final cut touches on it when it’s fully styled.
 You’ll want to stay on top of it too, make sure you schedule a trim every 6-8 weeks to keep your ends healthy.